George Floyd protests in Georgia: Marietta

 On June 1, over 100 protesters marched from Laurel Park to Marietta Square.
 Officers of the Marietta Police Department worked with protest organizers on the event.

 Newnan

 Dozens of protesters gathered for a peaceful rally at the Coweta County Courthouse on the evening of May 30.

 Rome

 A group of about 100 demonstrators protested peacefully at the Rome City Hall on Sunday afternoon, May 31.

 Sandy Springs

 On June 6, around 250 demonstrated along Mount Vernon Highway, outside Sandy Springs City Hall.
 Mayor Rusty Paul attended the event and expressed his support for the protesters.
 On June 8, another protest took place outside City Hall, where around 50 people demonstrated against police violence.

 Savannah

 Hundreds of protesters began a march from City Hall on May 31.
 Some group members went to Martin Luther King Boulevard, while others went to City Market.

 Statesboro

-An estimated 300 protestors gathered near the Bulloch County Courthouse on May 31.
+An estimated 300 protesters gathered near the Bulloch County Courthouse on May 31.